MolSSI/QCEngine/devtools/azure_ci_images.md

 ### Running against multiple images

-One avenue for future iomprovements is having multiple images on the ACR we want to reference.
+One avenue for future improvements is having multiple images on the ACR we want to reference.
 For that, we can [take advantage of the `strategy` directive](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml#multiple-jobs) of Azure YAML files to auto-queue up multiple jobs.